anshul1004/DecisionTree/README.md

 # DecisionTree

-The project includes implementation of Decision tree classifier without using any libraries.
+The project includes implementation of Decision Tree classifier from scratch, without using any machine learning libraries.
 The Objective of this project is to make prediction and train the model over a dataset (Advertisement dataset, Breast Cancer dataset, Iris dataset).
 The dataset is split randomly between training and testing set in the ratio of 8:2 respectively.
 After constructing the decision tree with the training data and applying the appropriate pruning strategy following details are observed in two independent runs:

 # Sample Outputs (Advertisement dataset)